 Ensuring a CCP’s sustainability is an ongoing effort requiring stakeholder engagement at a deep level.
 The more the program can become embedded in the shelter and the broader community (and thought of simply as “the way we handle community cats here”), the greater its chances of long-term success.
 To achieve this kind of engagement, consider the following:

-- Regular cross-training (shelter staff and volunteers riding along on trapping jobs and returns, CCP staff and volunteers “shadowing”intake staff and enforcement officers, etc.)
+- Regular cross-training (shelter staff and volunteers riding along on trapping jobs and returns, CCP staff and volunteers “shadowing”intake staff and field services officers, etc.)

 - Testimonials from caregivers; testimonials from complainants whose issue was addressed by the CCP staff or volunteers (perhaps as video clips on the shelter’s website and shared via social media)

 - Media events showcasing the program and its impact in the community (“spay days,”vaccination clinics, etc.)